polkadot-js/docs/docs/extension/FAQ.md

 ## What does it mean to derive an account?
 We can imagine that accounts are stored as a tree.
 It allows us to structure accounts by our own needs.
 The root account is created at first and all the new ones will be its children by default.
-If we want to derive from other accounts, it can be done by selecting Derive New Account option in the parent account’s context menu.
+If we want to derive from other accounts, it can be done by selecting Derive New Account option in the parent account's context menu.
 Before deriving an account, the
 [HDKD derivation path](https://github.com/paritytech/parity-signer/wiki/HDKD-on-Parity-Signer#the-form-of-path)
 can be provided - it is a great tool that could be used for further account structuring.

 The format of a derivation path is `//<hard>/<soft>///<password>` where
-* `//hard` means that the connection between accounts is not “visible” for public addresses.
+* `//hard` means that the connection between accounts is not "visible" for public addresses.
 * `/soft` connects accounts in a manner that can be proven.
 * `///password` provides an additional (optional) encryption.